iykon/Twitter-POS-Tagger/README.md

 	import transition
 	t = transition.transition()
-Similarly to that in emission.py, this procedure give an empty transition object with empty dictioinaries.
+Similarly to that in emission.py, this procedure gives an empty transition object with empty dictionaries.

 ###compute the transition probability